Thomasdezeeuw/heph/examples/README.md

 The code can be found in `2_my_ip.rs` and run with `cargo run --example 2_my_ip`, running something like `nc localhost 7890` should then print your ip address, e.g. "127.0.0.1".

-## 3. Actor Registry

-The next example will be a bit more complex; an echo server written using TCP.
-However using all the utilities that `futures-util` has to offer this is actually not that hard either.

-One special feature this example uses is the Actor Registry.
-The actor registry allows an actor to be registered and for another actor to look up the first actor and get a actor reference.

-The code can be found in `3_actor_registry.rs` and run with `cargo run --example 3_actor_registry`, running something like `echo "Hello world" | nc -v localhost 7890` should then echo back (print) "Hello world".